1. Home

 How is European soccer structured with leagues and cup competitions?

 There are 55 national association members in UEFA.
-Some of those are not even sovereign nations, such as Gibraltar and the Faroe Islands, while sovereign states like Monaco and the Vatican City are not represented.
-Some, such as Kazakhstan, are not geographically recognized as being in Europe.
+Some of those are not sovereign nations, such as Gibraltar and the Faroe Islands, while sovereign states like Monaco and the Vatican City are not represented.
+Some, such as Kazakhstan, are not geographically recognised as being in Europe.
 For some people, that's like having Australia compete in Eurovision…

 Imagine if all 50 US states, plus territories like Guam and Puerto Rico, had their own governing bodies deciding how their soccer leagues – consisting of numerous levels – should operate.
 That is European football.